- [Telefunken rotating beam systems]

 - a power converter unit and a power-distribution unit,

-Fig. 24A: AFN2 Anzeigegerät für Funk-Navigation - Left/right course deviation indicator
+Fig. 42A: AFN2 Anzeigegerät für Funk-Navigation - Left/right course deviation indicator

 (the horizontal needle is a signal-strength indicator, as a simplistic near/far distance indication; the indicator lamp in the center is illuminated when receiving a marker beacon during approach)

 Proof-of-concept was done with "Lorenz Beam" systems.
 However, these commercial systems had neither the required range, nor the required accurate and narrow equi-beam (±0.1º aperture).
-Therefore, the operating frequency was increased from 30 - 36.2 MHz to the 66 - 77 MHz range, and equipped with more powerful transmitters.
+Therefore, the operating frequency was increased from 30 - 36.2 MHz to the 66 - 77 MHz range, and the beacon was equipped with more powerful transmitters.
 The German codename for the "X" ground-station ("X-Station", "X-Bodenstelle", "X-Peiler", "X-Bake") was "Wotan I".
 The basic antenna system comprised two vertical dipoles.
 The antenna system as such was rotable to the desired beam direction, but not (continuously) rotating.
-One dipole was energized permanently with a 2000 Hz modulation.
-The second dipole, placed at a distance of 3½ λ, was energized via a motorized capacitive phase shifter.
+One dipole was energized continuously with an AM carrier that was modulated with a 2000 Hz tone.
+The second dipole, placed at a distance of 3½ λ, and energized via a motorized capacitive phase-shifter.
 The phase was changed stepwise, every 0.5 sec.
 The resulting radiation pattern had 14 or 18 E/T-beams of about equal strength and an equi-signal zone with a width of less than ±0.1º.
-The large number of major lobes was rather awkward: the aircraft had to fly across the lobes, and count the passages of the "T" zones to find the intended guide beam ("Marschleitstrahl", the 7th of 14 (as in Figure 25 below), or the 9th of 18).
+The large number of major lobes was very awkward: the aircraft had to fly across the lobes, and count the passages of the "T" zones to find the intended guide beam ("Marschleitstrahl", the 7th of 14 (as in Figure 43 below), or the 9th of 18).